Identification and Reproduction

 - Tadpoles will hatch after several days, are usually green, covered in small black dots and have a yellow belly.

-- Frogs will reach sexual maturity after 2-3 years after full metamorphosis.
+- These frogs will reach sexual maturity after 2-3 years after full metamorphosis.

 Habitat & Ecology

-- They have a habit of sitting upright, resting on aquatic plants, commonly lily pads.
+- They have a habit of sitting upright to rest on aquatic plants, most commonly lily pads.

 - Both adults and tadpoles are strongly aquatic.

 - They thrive in ponds and slow moving waterbodies that are filled with aquatic vegetation.

 - Adult frogs typically spend most of the day close to the water's edge, where they can bask in sunlight and feed.

 - In the winter they will hibernate by borrowing into the mud at the bottom of ponds.